Batch learning equals online learning in Bayesian supervised learning: Abstract

 \section{Abstract}

+In this paper we study Bayesian supervised learning models proposed by L\^e in \cite{Le2025}.
 Using functoriality of probabilistic morphisms, we prove that sequential and batch Bayesian inversions coincide in supervised learning models with conditionally independent (possibly non-i.i.d.) data \cite{Le2025}.
 This equivalence holds without domination or discreteness assumptions on sampling operators.
 We derive a recursive formula for posterior predictive distributions, which reduces to the Kalman filter in Gaussian process regression.
-For Polish label spaces $\Yy$ and arbitrary input sets $\Xx$, we characterize probability measures on $\Pp(\Yy)^\Xx$ via projective systems, generalizing Orbanz \cite{Orbanz2011}.
+For Souslin label spaces $\Yy$ and arbitrary input sets $\Xx$, we characterize probability measures on $\Pp(\Yy)^\Xx$ via projective systems, generalizing Orbanz \cite{Orbanz2011}.
 We revisit MacEachern’s dependent Dirichlet processes (DDP) \cite{MacEachern2000} using copula-based constructions \cite{BJQ2012} and show how to compute posterior predictive distributions in universal Bayesian supervised models with DDP priors.